 Lauren Horn (contributor name lhorn) is a middle school Reading and Language Arts teacher.
 During her middle school and high school years, she admits that she never really connected with the literature that was required in her various classes.
 However, reading Lois Lowry’s The Giver during a college course changed that.
 Lauren thoroughly enjoys when the novels and/or texts she reads really make you think and reflect on yourself as an individual.
 A sucker for a good YA romance/contemporary fiction read, she enjoys getting various recommendations from her students.
 There is nothing like the thrill of a student sharing their excitement about what they are reading!

-Lynette Pitrak (contributor name lpitrak) works at the Downers Grove Public Library, where her favorite activities are recommending books for teens and planning young adult programs.
+Lynette Pitrak (contributor name lpitrak) worked at the Downers Grove Public Library, where her favorite activities were recommending books for teens and planning young adult programs.
+She currently is working as a school librarian in the Chicago area.
 In her spare time, Lynette loves to bike, paint, go on long walks with her dog Bernie, and, of course, read!!
 She especially loves books with a great sense of place, because then it feels like traveling.

 Erin Linsenmeyer works at the Downers Grove Public Library as a children’s librarian/school liaison.
 She was that girl who would have rather have a book than a Barbie, who finished the library summer reading program in the first week, and who got in trouble one time for tricking someone into buying her the Babysitters Club after her mom thought it was a little too old for her (She was in first grade, sorry Mom!).
 She likes working in the library because it means she gets to see kids excited about their books, and she loves talking books too!
 Her favorite books are the types that teach you things, but she’s a sucker for young adult fantasy and graphic novels.